thosgood/this-weeks-finds/markdown/151-200/week160.md

 renewed somehow.
 In the first article cited above, the author writes:
-"For the methane we see today not to be a bizarre fluke, it must be continuously resupplied from a surface reservoir or by cryovolcanism (that is, volcanism where the molten \`rock' is just ice)."
+"For the methane we see today not to be a bizarre fluke, it must be continuously resupplied from a surface reservoir or by cryovolcanism (that is, volcanism where the molten 'rock' is just ice)."
 And this made me wonder: where is Lovelock when we need him?
 Maybe *life* is responsible for this out-of-equilibrium condition.